 Anarchism answers the first question with 'There is no proper purpose.' and the second question with 'none.'
 While anarchism is the radical absolutist position on the extent of the state, we can learn much from those who are close to the same ideology.
 In particular, there is a large body of literature by people supporting a strictly limited State.
 A government restricted to providing police, judicial and defense services is called a minimal state.
 Those supporting such a government are minarchists.
 The term libertarian is used to denote the general anti-statist end of the ideological spectrum, and should be understood to include both minarchists and anarchists.

-Beware of provincialism by political writers who want to expropriate the word "anarchism" for their own particular vision of a stateless society.
-Some examples of sectarian definitions: Between Anarchism and Libertarianism by Jeff Draughn, Libertarianism: Bogus Anarchy by Peter Sabatini, and most notoriously the Infoshop Anarchist FAQ, often quoted by anarcho-socialist sectarians.
+Beware of provincialism by writers who want to expropriate the word "anarchism" for their own particular vision of a stateless society.
+Examples of sectarian definitions: Between Anarchism and Libertarianism by Jeff Draughn, Libertarianism: Bogus Anarchy by Peter Sabatini, and most notably the anarcho-socialist Infoshop Anarchist FAQ.